Freakwill/pyrimidine/paper/paper.md

 Expanding on this conceptual foundation, we articulate the definition of a population as a container of individuals.
 The introduction of multi-population extends this idea, representing a container of populations, commonly denoted as "the high-level container."
 What sets `pyrimidine` apart is its innate capability to seamlessly implement multi-population genetic algorithms.
 The populations in a multi-population behaves like the individuals in a population.
 Notably, it allows the definition of containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.

+While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
+Similarly, a chromosome might be viewed as a container of genes.
+In practice, we choose to implement chromosomes directly using `numpy.array` or `array.array`.

 In our framework, a container that defines operators for its elements is referred to as a **system**.
-For instance, the crossover operation of two individuals, denoted as $a$ and $b$ within the population system $s$, can be implemented as `s.cross(a, b)`.
-This system concept aligns with algebraic systems, although the current version of our framework diverges from this notion.
-In the present implementation, operators are directly defined as methods of the elements, such as `a.cross(b)`.
-While the relavant consideration is postponed to future releases, the potential change will not disrupt the design of APIs.
+For instance,in the population system $s$, the crossover operation of two individuals, denoted as $a \times_s b$ mathematically, can be implemented as `s.cross(a, b)`.
+Although this system concept aligns with algebraic systems, the current version of our framework diverges from this notion, as operators are directly defined as methods of the elements, such as `a.cross(b)`.
+While the relevant consideration is postponed to future releases, this potential change will not disrupt the design of APIs.

-An individual could be conceptualized as a container of chromosomes, but it will not to be a system.
-And A chromosome might be viewed as a container of genes.
-In practice, we choose to implement chromosomes directly using `numpy.array` or the standard library's `array.array`.

-The lifting of a function/method $f$ is formally defined as follows:
+The lifting of a function/method $f$ is a common approach to defining the function for the entire system:
 $$
 f(s) := \{f(a)\}
 $$
 unless explicitly redefined.
-For instance, the mutation of a population entails the mutation of all individuals in it, but at times, it may be defined as the mutation of one individual selected randomly.
-Another example is that the fitness of a population is the maximum of the fitnesses of the individuals in the population.
+For example, the mutation of a population typically involves the mutation of all individuals in it, but there are cases where it may be defined as the mutation of a randomly selected individual.
+Another example is that the fitness of a population is determined as the maximum of the fitness values among the individuals in the population.

 `transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$